Hakuba Japan

 - The region scores plenty of snow.

-- There is a range of Hakuba accommodation including deluxe options and self-contained lodging; a rarity at Japan ski resorts.
+- There is a range of Hakuba accommodation including deluxe options and self-contained lodging, which is a bit of a rarity at Japan ski resorts.

-- With the exception of upscale accommodation and apartments, the Hakuba accommodation tends to provide very good value for money, especially relative to ski resorts such as Niseko, Kiroro and Rusutsu.
+- Other than the luxe houses and apartments, the Hakuba accommodation tends to provide good value for money, especially relative to ski resorts such as Niseko, Kiroro and Rusutsu.

 - Echoland and Happo offer some decent nightlife (which is very rare for a Japan ski resort).